Earthquakes and Volcanoes Data Pathfinder

 OMI SO2 Data from Earthdata Search

-Ozone Monitoring Instrument (OMI), aboard the Aura spacecraft, provides daily total column data at a resolution of 13x24 km; data are in HE5 format (HDF Release 5) and can be opened using Panoply.
+Ozone Monitoring Instrument (OMI), aboard the Aura spacecraft, provides daily total column data at a resolution of 13x24 km; data are in HDF5 format, and can be opened using Panoply.

 OMPS SO2 Data from Earthdata Search

-SO2 Total and Tropospheric Column data from the Ozone Mapping and Profiling Suite (OMPS) Nadir-Mapper (NM) sensor is on the Suomi NPP satellite; data are in HE5 format and can be opened using Panoply.
+SO2 Total and Tropospheric Column data from the Ozone Mapping and Profiling Suite (OMPS) Nadir-Mapper (NM) sensor on the Suomi NPP satellite; data are in HDF5 format, and can be opened using Panoply.
 Note that the data are at the various atmospheric levels (planetary boundary layer, stratospheric layer, and tropospheric layers).

 TROPOMI SO2 data from Earthdata Search

-TROPOspheric Monitoring Instrument (TROPOMI), aboard Sentinel 5, is a European Space Agency (ESA) Mission.
+TROPOspheric Monitoring Instrument (TROPOMI), aboard Sentinel-5P, is a European Space Agency (ESA) Mission.
 ESA TROPOMI SO2 provides additional information on this Level 2 data product.
-Data are NetCDF and can be opened using Panoply.
+Data are in NetCDF format and can be opened using Panoply.
 Note: you may need to adjust the scaling factor in Panoply.

 Data products can be visualized as a time-averaged map, an animation, seasonal maps, scatter plots, or a time series through an online interactive tool, Giovanni.
 Follow these steps to plot data in Giovanni: 1) Select a map plot type.
 2) Select a date range.
 Data are in multiple temporal resolutions, so be sure to note the start and end date to ensure you access the desired dataset.
 3) Check the box of the variable in the left column that you would like to include and then plot the data.
 For more information on choosing a type of plot, see the Giovanni User Manual.

 NRT data can be accessed via Worldview: